Financial Statements of Not-for-Profit Entities

 The staff has prepared this summary of Board decisions for information purposes only.
 Those Board decisions are tentative and do not change current accounting.
 Official positions of the FASB are determined only after extensive due process and deliberations.

-The objective of this project is to reexamine existing standards for financial statement presentation by not-for-profit entities, focusing on improving:
+The objective of this project is to reexamine existing standards for financial statement presentation by not-for-profit entities (NFP), focusing on improving:

 - Net asset classification requirements